uccser/cs-unplugged/docs/source/getting_started/installation.rst

     $ sudo apt install git

-Step 5: Create GitHub account
+Step 5: Create GitHub Account
 =================================================

 If you don't already have an account on GitHub, create an account on the `GitHub website`_.
 This account will be tied to any changes you submit to the project.

-Step 6: Set Git account values
+Step 6: Set Git Account Values
 =================================================

 When you make a commit in Git (the term for changes to the project), the